 On May 5, 2021, we entered into a Research Collaboration Agreement with CRISPR (the "CRISPR Agreement").
-Pursuant to the CRISPR Agreement, CRISPR and Nkarta will establish research plans for the purpose of collaboratively designing and advancing up to two (2) allogeneic, gene-edited NK cell therapies and one (1) allogeneic, gene-edited NK+T cell therapy for use in the treatment of oncology, autoimmune disease, or infectious disease up to the filing of an application to a regulatory authority to request the ability to start a clinical trial.
-The first allogeneic, gene-edited NK cell therapy being developed in partnership with CRISPR is targeting cancers expressing the CD70 antigen.
-Together with CRISPR, we may advance this product candidate for the treatment of solid tumors and blood cancers.
+Pursuant to the CRISPR Agreement, CRISPR and Nkarta will establish research plans for the purpose of collaboratively designing and advancing up to two allogeneic, gene-edited NK cell therapies, including NKX070, and one allogeneic, gene-edited NK+T cell therapy for use in the treatment of oncology, autoimmune disease, or infectious disease up to the filing of an application to a regulatory authority to request the ability to start a clinical trial.
+The first allogeneic, gene-edited NK cell therapy being developed in partnership with CRISPR is NKX070, and together with CRISPR, we may advance NKX070 for the treatment of solid tumors and blood cancers.
 The NK+T program combines CAR NK cells and CAR T cells, bringing together the advantages of the innate and adaptive immune systems.
-We expect the NK+T product will incorporate all of the core elements of our NK cell engineering platform and CRISPR's experience developing gene-edited, allogeneic CAR T cells with reduced risk of GvHD and enhanced resistance to immunosuppression.
-We are also evaluating potential antigens and targets for this product candidate.
-The NK+T product candidate could incorporate two different targets into the CAR NK and CAR T cells, based on the differing pharmacokinetic and pharmacodynamic profile of these two cell types.
-Additionally, under the CRISPR Agreement, CRISPR will also grant non-exclusive licenses to us on up to five gene-editing targets to enable us to independently research, develop and commercialize NK cell therapies that have been gene-edited using CRISPR's gene-editing technology.
-On May 4, 2022, we amended the CRISPR Agreement to revise the transfer of materials and nomination provisions.